You cannot select more than 25 topics Topics must start with a letter or number, can include dashes ('-') and can be up to 35 characters long.

 Building

 Run make, make WIDE=Y, or make UTF8=Y. Add DLL=Y to get a shared library (.so) on *nix builds.
 On Linux, add DRM=Y to get a DRM version; otherwise, you'll get a Linux framebuffer version.
 On *BSD, use gmake, and you get DRM no matter what (as the name implies, the Linux framebuffer is Linux-only).
+Add HAVE_MOUSE=Y for mouse support (this uses the evdev library).
 Run make install (you'll probably need to be root or use sudo for this) to install the shared library.

 Caveats

 See above.
-This all works nicely and stably, but it lacks mouse input and support for 15 and (possibly) 16-bit and 24-bit displays.
+This all works nicely and stably, but it lacks support for 15 and (possibly) 16-bit and 24-bit displays.

 Distribution Status